codetopiacomm/simple-php-todo/README.md

 # About Project

-A simple php todo app with sql
+A simple php todo app with SQL